ibm-cloud-docs/billing-usage/cc-working-with.md

 {{site.data.keyword.cloud_notm}}'s carbon calculator displays the carbon emissions for an account by monitoring your electricity consumption for services, resources, and the location and efficiency of your data centers.
 Tracking your carbon emissions is important so that you can know how much carbon emissions your account is associated with, and it helps you manage and mitigate your carbon footprint over time.

+Emissions data is currently tracked for a subset of services, but more services are under consideration to be added.
 Emission data is currently available for the following services:

 * Bare Metal Servers for Classic
 * Bare Metal Servers for VPC